Nokian Tyres: Bicycle

-Beginning from 18 September 2019 LieksaTyres Oy now continues the bicycle tire development and manufacturing at its factory in Lieksa with Suomi Tyres brand name using the original toolings and production lines ones started by Nokia Corporation in 1974.
+Beginning from 18 September 2019 LieksaTyres Oy (Lieksa Tyres Ltd) continued the bicycle tire development and manufacturing with Suomi Tyres brand name, using the original toolings and production lines until rising energy prices and material costs forced it to filed bankruptcy in 18 April 2023.

+In November of 2023 WRC rally car tire manufacturer DMACK announced the acquisition of the bankruptcy estates of Lieksa Tyres Ltd. The new owner is going to invest in new production lines and development of new products.
+The manufacturing in Lieksa will start again in 2024.

 Vianor tyre chain

 Nokian Tyres owns 100% of Vianor Holding Oy, which administers Vianor, a tyre chain of company owned and franchised stores.
 The Vianor name is derived from the Latin phrase "northern way" or "northern road", and reflects the tyre chain's image as a tyre specialist for winter conditions.

 Vianor is the largest and most extensive tyre franchise in the Nordic countries with approximately 170 company-owned retail outlets and around 800 outlets in total including franchises.
 Company-owned outlets are located in the Switzerland, Russia, Norway, Finland, Sweden, and the United States.
 The twelve United States outlets are located in the American states of Vermont, New Hampshire, New York and Massachusetts.
 Countries with only franchised outlets include Ukraine, Estonia, Latvia, Lithuania, Kazakhstan, Armenia, Moldova, Georgia, Belarus, Poland, Germany, Czech Republic, Romania, Slovakia and Bulgaria.

 Nokian Tyres has operated retail tyre stores in Norway since 1987, when it acquired Larsen & Lund, and since 1998 in Sweden and Latvia.
 The Vianor name was launched in 1999 coinciding with the company's expansion into Finland and Estonia.

 Vianor sells two million tyres annually, including Michelin and Bridgestone brands as well as Nokian tyres.
 Car servicing and a tyre hotel, facilities for customers to store summer or winter tyres during the off-season, are also offered.